Central Montessori Academy – Toddler, Preschool and Elementary in Northwest Cincinnati

 Whatever your child’s age, call us to talk about your goals, or to arrange a tour of our classrooms.
 We may be just the home you’re looking for.
 You’re invited to visit, just to see what we’re about!

-At CMA we provide an educational experience rooted in the full and authentic Montessori Philosophy and Pedagogy.
+At CMA we provide an educational experience rooted in authentic Montessori Philosophy and Pedagogy.
 This includes:

 - Rich and dynamic hands-on learning experiences

-- A warm and nurturing environment with a professional and well-developed faculty.
+- A warm and nurturing environment with a professional and well-developed Montessori faculty

-- Home-like learning environments and natural play areas and gardens that the children assist in caring for, promoting responsibility and independence
+- Home-like learning environments, natural play areas, woods and gardens, that the children assist in caring for, promoting responsibility and independence

 - An innovative learning environment that fosters deeper thought and stimulates questioning and student-led research